madatoo/juiceme-ms4/README.md

 ## Design
 ### Design and colors

-This page has white background colour to make much more readable for users, font colour is black to keep good contrast between text and background.
-Because in logo are used purple, green, read and "dirty" yellow as a main colors, then navigation, footer, headings and call to action (CTA) buttons and links will be combination of those main colours.
+This page has a white background to be much more readable for users, font colour is black to keep good contrast between text and background.
+The logo has purple, green, red and "dirty" yellow as main colours, so navigation, footer, headings and call to action (CTA) buttons and links have a combination of those main colours.

 ### Wireframes